LetianHuang/transparentgs/README.md

 Modify the color of the mesh.

+## Dataset

+We release several self-captured scenes for reconstruction purposes.
+Please download the transparent object dataset from [Google Drive](https://drive.google.com/drive/folders/1J8H6VCA1tOKnzLXXOEopzAAZY9OOlWO3?usp=sharing).

 ## Standalone demo : Segmentation

 - [ ] To release.

 ## TODO List
 - [x] Release the code.
+- [x] Release the dataset of transparent objects that we captured ourselves.
 - [ ] Release the code of `Standalone demo : segmentation`.
-- [ ] Release the dataset of transparent objects that we captured ourselves.
 - [ ] Code optimization.

 ## Acknowledgements